 So there is really no other rating for it than this:

 That’s it for now.
-I will get back to this article to update it, whenever I feel that I should add more to it, and also when new theme updates will be available.
+I will get back to this X and Pro theme review to update it, whenever I feel that I should add more to it, and also when new theme updates will be available.
 See you soon!